The golden hour problem

 Read on if your build pipelines auto-adopt new dependency versions — a zero-cost delay policy eliminates most supply chain attack windows.

-Most supply chain attacks share a common pattern: malicious code gets published to a package registry, and within hours it’s already been downloaded thousands of times before anyone notices.
-By the time security researchers flag the package or the registry removes it, the damage is done.
+Most supply chain attacks follow the same arc.
+Malicious code lands on a package registry.
+Within hours it has been downloaded thousands of times.
+By the time anyone flags it, the damage is done.

-This is the golden hour of supply chain attacks: the window where attackers race to compromise systems before their malicious package gets detected and removed.
-They exploit the immediate-adoption culture of modern development.
-When a popular package releases a new version, CI/CD pipelines worldwide pull it automatically within minutes, giving attackers just enough time to compromise thousands of build systems.
+This is the golden hour of supply chain attacks: the window in which attackers race to compromise systems before their package gets detected and pulled.
+They exploit the immediate-adoption habits of most CI/CD pipelines.
+A popular package publishes a new version, pipelines worldwide pull it within minutes, and the attacker has all the time they need.

 Then March 2026 happened.
 Three major compromises in under two weeks: